walles/px/README.md

 write something nice!
 3. `git push --tags`

-# Implementation Language (Python 2.7)
-Language requirements:

-1. There must be a useable process listing library for OS X and Linux
-2. It must be available on a vanilla Ubuntu 12.4 Precise system
-3. It must be available on a vanilla OS X 10.11 system
-4. It must be possible to install the resulting product together with all its dependencies in a single directory *or* possible to compile everything into one static binary

-Python-2.7 is available on Ubuntu 12.4 Precise and OS X, it has [psutil](https://pythonhosted.org/psutil/), `virtualenv` and a number of options for turning programs into statically linked binaries.

 # TODO Continuous Integration
 Add a `.travis.yml` config to the project that:
 * Runs `flake8` on the code